LangbaseInc/BaseAI/packages/core/readme.md

 BaseAI is the AI framework for building declarative and composable AI-powered LLM products.
 It allows you to locally develop AI agents integrated with tools and memory (RAG).
 Visit our [learn](https://baseai.dev/learn) guide to get started with BaseAI.

+★ Star this repository to support our open-source work.

 ## Documentation

 Visit [baseai.dev/docs](https://baseai.dev/docs) for the full documentation.